SimonK1/Statistical-modeling-of-the-clonal-structure-of-tumors/README.md

 - main.ipynb  - It is the main file from which the main pipeline is launched.
 - manual.md - This file serves as a manual for the main pipeline.
+- DO52567.vcf - Input VCF file
 - copyCalling.md - This file serves as a manual for the optional use of copy caller.
 - indexBam.md - This file server as a manual for the optional indexing of bam file.
-- preprocessing.py - This file contains all the important transformers that the mainpipeline uses.
+- preprocessing.py - This file contains all the important transformers that the main pipeline uses.
-- reqs.txt - This file serves as a requirements file for the installation of the docker container.